xindazz/DistributedMADDPG/README.md

 # Distributed Genetic MADDPG

 This is a distributed implementation of Multi-agent Deep Deterministic Policy Gradient taking ideas from genetic algorithms.
+Read more on implementation details and experiment results in project.pdf.

-The original paper of MADDPG is [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/abs/1706.02275).
+The original paper of MADDPG can be found here: [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/abs/1706.02275).
 Pytorch code referenced from (https://github.com/starry-sky6688/MADDPG).

 ## Requirements